 - Guard yourself against pickpockets.
 This is by far the most rampant crime targeting tourists in Paris, and if you don’t take the proper precautions, don’t be surprised if you get ripped off.

-- Though the city’s bawdy red-light districts have been romanticized somewhat (Moulin Rouge!
+- Though the Paris red light district has been romanticized somewhat (Moulin Rouge!
 Edgy sex shops!), the ugly reality is that prostitution is a crime in France, and it’s often accompanied by dangerous doings like human trafficking and drug deals.

 Safe Places—and Places to Avoid—in Paris